Initial Semantics for Reduction Rules: A Translation from PCF to ULC via initiality, in Coq

+It is typical for a translation from a high-level language to a low-level language, one reduction step in the source is translated to several reduction steps in the target.
+Closure under transitivity of our reduction relations is hence crucial for this translation to fit into our framework.

-\section{A Translation from \texorpdfstring{$\PCF$}{PCF} to \texorpdfstring{$\ULC$}{ULC} via Initiality, in \textsf{Coq}}
+\section{A Translation from \texorpdfstring{$\PCF$}{PCF} to \texorpdfstring{$\ULC$}{ULC} via initiality, in \texorpdfstring{$\mathsf{Coq}$}{Coq}}

-In this section we describe the implementation of the category of representations of \PCF, equipped with reduction rules, as well as of its initial object.
-This yields an instance of \autoref{thm:init_w_ineq_typed}.
-However, for the implementation in \textsf{Coq} of this instance we make several simplifications compared to the general theorem:
+In this section we describe the implementation of the category of models of \PCF, equipped with reduction rules, as well as of its initial object.
+This yields an instance of Theorem \ref{thm:init_w_ineq_typed}.

+Before going into the specifics of this example, we unfold, in the next remark, the initiality property to make explicit the recipe it gives us to specify translations: